 3. Unit A is located between Interstate 80 and the north channel of the Platte River and is predominately open grassland with a mature shelterbelt along the northern edge of the unit.
-The primary firebreak on the north, south and west is a 20-30 ft mowed line and on the east is a 2 track road that extends the length of the unit and crop field (planted to corn in 2012).
+The primary firebreak on the north, south and west is a 20-30 ft mowed line and on the east is a 2 track road that extends the length of the unit and crop field (planted to corn in 2014).
 The secondary firebreak to the north is a gravel road between the unit and Interstate 80.
 The secondary firebreak to the south is a 2 track road on the south side of the fence between the unit and the north channel of the Platte River.
-Unit B is an open wet meadow heavily infested with intermediate wheatgrass.
+Unit B is located between Interstate 80 and the north channel of the Platte River and is predominately open grassland with scattered cottonwood trees along the northern edge of the unit.
+Most understory trees have been removed and there has been grazing on the unit in 2014.
+The primary firebreak on the north is a 2 track road that extends the length of the unit and crop field (planted to corn in 2014).
+The secondary firebreak is Interstate 80.
+A hand line will be required on the east and west boundaries.
+There is a dike consisting of concrete rubble along the east boundary on the adjacent property.
+The firebreak on the south is the main channel of the Platte River.
+Unit C is an open wet meadow heavily infested with intermediate wheatgrass.
 The unit has been heavily grazed since 2009.
 The west and south sides of the unit are privately owned cropfield, the east side is wet meadow heavily infested with intermediate wheatgrass and eastern red cedar.
 The primary firebreak around the inside perimeter of the burn unit is a 20-30 ft mowed line.
-Unit C is located between the north channel of the Platte River and a gravel county road.
-The unit was previously cropfield and was broadcast seeded with native grass in winter of 2011.
-The unit was haved in the fall of 2012 and fuels will be light.
+Unit D is located between the main channel of the Platte River and a gravel county road.
+The unit was previously cropfield and was broadcast sown with native grass in winter of 2011.
+The unit was deffered from grazing/having in 2014.
 The primary firebreak on the north is a gravel county road, on the south is the Platte River, on the east is privately owned cropfield, and the west is a mowed line.
+There are two privately owned residence at the NE corner of the unit and one at the SW corner of the unit.